Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 \subsubsection{Second Test: 5X Fake Circuits}

-Using five fake circuits for each real sub-circuit reduces the overall Hellinger distance between the \acp{QPU} low-level outputs in the presence of different input circuits.
-However, as it can be seen in Tables \ref{table:hellinger-rnd-5x}, \ref{table:hellinger-cal-5x}, and in Figure \ref{fig:conf_5x_chart}, genuinely random fake circuits do not introduce anywhere near as much noise as calibrated ones.
+Using five fake circuits for each real sub-circuit reduces the overall Hellinger distance between the \ac{QPUs} low-level outputs in the presence of different input circuits.
+However, as it can be seen in Table~\ref{table:hellinger-rnd-5x} and in Figure~\ref{fig:conf_5x_chart}, genuinely random fake circuits do not introduce anywhere near as much noise as calibrated ones.